 Is there anything that bugs you about today’s DJ scene and/or music industry?

 Inauthenticity.
-People that go into the scene for the wrong reasons – to be cool and impress somebody.
+People go into the scene for the wrong reasons – to be cool and impress somebody.
 Copying others, trying to be somebody else.
 I think that every artist should create music that comes from his inner self, not to satisfy his vital, not to compete with others, not for the applause of the audience, and not for name and fame.

 For the last one, name three artists that currently inspire you!